Vijaykumar308/vijaykumar308/README.md

 -  I'm a LAMP & MERN Stack Developer, Always keen to learn and explore new technologies.

-- 💬 Worked with  **PHP, SQL, Javascript, React, Node & Express, MongoDB, Postgress**
+- 💬 Worked with  **Javascript, React, NodeJs & Express, MongoDB, Postgress, PHP, MySQL,**

 - 📫 How to reach me **jwvijaykumar@gmail.com**